 As an entrepreneur, looking abroad to expand your business opportunities and reach comes naturally.
 Taking your ideas, services or products global opens up new channels to market plus the opportunity to maximise your sales.

-Outside of the BRIC countries and new emerging economies sits the Arab world – a region that spreads from Morocco in North Africa across to Yemen on the Arabian Peninsula.
+Outside of the emerging economies sits the Arab world – a region that spreads from Morocco in North Africa across to Yemen on the Arabian Peninsula.
 Despite its obvious political and economic challenges, the area offers massive potential for entrepreneurs.

 Whether you travel to North Africa or The Gulf, you should be aware of cultural differences between yourself and the locals.
 Understanding how locals think, act and do business is critical if you want a competitive advantage and a greater long-term gain.